What is a Spent Conviction?

 The effect of spent convictions

 A spent conviction does not form a part of a person’s criminal record, and a person is not required to disclose a spent conviction.
-Significantly, another person must not request information about a spent conviction of a person.
+Significantly, another person must not request information about a person’s spent conviction.

-This means that a spent conviction will not be included on a police record check unless it falls within the exceptions within Division 2 of Part 3 of the Spent Convictions Act 2021.
-Broadly, this relates to being accessible for law enforcement agencies for the purposes of performing a function or exercising a power under legislation or for a law enforcement function.
+This means that a spent conviction will only be included on a police record check if it falls within the exceptions within Division 2 of Part 3 of the Spent Convictions Act 2021.
+Broadly, these exceptions permit law enforcement agencies to perform a function or exercise power under legislation or to perform a law enforcement function.

-This is intended to allow efficient and effective administration of the justice system and to protect community safety and does not permit broader public disclosure of criminal record information.
+This is intended to allow efficient and effective administration of the justice system and to protect community safety, but it does not permit broader public disclosure of criminal record information.

 Should I still plead not guilty if I can get a spent conviction?